junghun97/DeFense/README.md

-# DeFense: Feature-anchored Robust Node Classification under Joint Label-Structure Noise
+# DeFense: Decoupled Feature Anchors for Robust Node Classification under Joint Label-Structure Noise

 This is the official implementation of **DeFense** (*DEcoupled FEature aNChors for robust nodE classification*), submitted to WWW 2026.